 - Having issues with memory or cognitive functioning,

-	- Dealing with retirement issues or succession planning,
+- Dealing with retirement issues,

 - Having a difficult time coping with stress,

 - Acting in a way that is unprofessional,